The Emergent Church Apostasy

 “I happen to know people who are followers of Christ in other religions.” – Rick Warren

-When we take on the pagan customs and traditions and throw Jesus Christ into the mix, it is trying to mix light with darkness.
-There is a distinction between the pagan Christ of Babylon and Jesus Christ.
-Jesus Christ is not an add-on of compromise by allowing the world into His Body.
+When we take pagan customs and traditions and throw God into the mix, it is trying to mix the holy and profane.

 The Merging of the Emergent Church with New Age Spirituality

-“Social-action” and “social-justice” is about making the world a better place, which is the same ideology held by occultists of moving towards a man-made utopia.
-“Social-activism” sounds good because it is noble to feed the hungry and help the poor, but the deception is in the philosophy that we can build God’s kingdom ourselves, or bring heaven to earth.
+The directives of 'social-action' and 'social-justice' are about making the world a better place.
+This is the same ideology held by occultists of moving towards a man-made utopia.
+'Social-activism' sounds good and noble because it has initiatives to feed the hungry and help the poor.
+However, the deception is in their self-righteous efforts.

-True faith in Jesus Christ is not about holding hands with false religions.
-The man-made kingdom that has been prophesied clearly in Scripture is the pagan kingdom of the Antichrist that will come and try to fully eradicate Christianity.
-When the Israelites abandoned God and worshipped the golden calf, they too turned back to the ancient mystery religions of Babylon, and did not enter into the Promised Land.
+When the Israelites abandoned God and worshipped the golden calf, they too turned back to the ancient mystery religions of Babylon.
+Because of their rebellion, most did not enter into the Promised Land.

-The Emergent Church has endorsed many forms of worship that have their origins and foundation in paganism and mysticism.
-When applying the Word of God to these practices, it is clear that God gives no allowance for evangelical monasticism, lectio devina, labyrinth prayer, centering prayer, yoga, stations of the cross, incense, icons, rituals, candles, chanting prayers, breath prayers, and mysticism.
+The Emergent Church system endorses many forms of worship that have their origins in paganism and mysticism.
+When applying the standard of God's word to these practices, it is clear that He gives no allowance for practices such as evangelical monasticism, lectio devina, labyrinth prayer, centring prayer, yoga, stations of the cross, incense, icons, rituals, candles, chanting prayers, breath prayers and many other pagan worship forms.

-In 1965, the Vatican Council II joined itself with the aesthetic and meditational practices of paganism by trying to reach a state of illumination by man-made efforts, or from “divine” help.
+In 1965, the Vatican Council II joined itself with the aesthetic and meditational pagan practices by trying to reach a state of illumination through human effort and 'divine' help.

-On March 20th - 22nd 2009 in Albuquerque, New Mexico, an Emergent Church conference took place; the website stated,
+On March 20th - 22nd 2009 in Albuquerque, New Mexico an Emergent Church conference took place.
+The promotional piece on the website stated,

 The Emergent Church: Convergence, Conversations and Actions March 20-22, 2009